ericjsy/ericjsy.github.io/myGM/README.md

 ## Release Notes

-* 	indicates that the feature is only missing content and styling ** 	indicates that the feature is only missing functionality
+The feature is only missing content and styling*

+The feature is only missing functionality**

-*** indicates that the feature is missing content, styling and functionality
+The feature is missing content, styling and functionality***

-### v0.1.0 - June 6, 2017
+### v0.1.0 - June 21, 2017
 - Added basic HTML and CSS for the 'draft players' page.
 - Added temporary placeholders for dynamic content.
 - New features: